The-Marcy-Lab-School/use-effect-use-context-open-project/README.md

 * (1pt) The `useEffect` fetch is executed whenever the input form value changes.
    * Each useEffect fetch should also update the rendered list of components.
    * You can demonstrate this by typing in the text input of your form and see new data populating on your page
-* (1pt) Establish a global context for your application such that data is shared between your components.
-   * Your context should implemented using two files: one file where the context is created and exported, and one file where the `ContextProvider` component is exported with values.
-   * If you have not already done so, refactor your code such that `ContextProvider` contains your `useEffect` hook.
-   * The `ContextProvider` component should wrap the top-level `App` component
-   * The global state of the application should be managed by the `ContextProvider`
-   * Components that need to use state or state-setter functions can retrieve them from the context using the `useContext` hook.
-   * You can demonstrate this by having a fully function application.
-Check with your instructor for best practices, or compare your code with an exemplar solution.

 ## Grading

-In terms of grading, completing each feature will earn you 1 point and your total score will be a percentage out of the total possible points you can earn.
+In terms of grading, completing each feature will earn you 1 point and your total score will be a percentage out of the total possible points you can earn (5).
 As such, you should be able to self-grade and identify your own areas of growth (though we will help with that too).

 # Giphy Search Example